 Temporal trends

-Burrow density increased significantly over time in creekbanks (t=-2.91; p=0.017) but not on the marsh platform (t=-0.696; p=0.504).
+Burrow density increased over time in creekbanks (t=-2.91; p=0.017) but not on the marsh platform (t=-0.696; p=0.504).
 However, when averaged across both habitat types, burrow densities were approximately six times higher in 2016 compared to 1998 (Fig. 5).
 Based on NBNERR transect sampling, bare creekbanks have been increasing linearly in COG since appearing in 2012 (R2=0.96; p=0.02), and trending higher since appearing in NAG in 2013 (R2=0.83; p=0.09).
 Recreational fishing effort decreased between 2004 and 2014, and this decrease was consistent for all major crustacean-eating sport fish (R2=0.43; p=0.03), and for the marsh-associated striped bass only (R2=0.58; p<0.01).
 The declines in fishing pressure coincide with steady to increasing stock numbers for all of these same fish species in Narragansett Bay (Olszewski 2017).
 Conversely, wading bird abundance has declined in RI since 1998 (R2=0.57; p<0.001 for all wading bird species; R2=0.44; p=0.003 for Glossy Ibis and Black-crowned Night Heron only), and osprey abundance has increased significantly since 1998 (R2=0.90; p<0.0001).
 For climate-change parameters, annual MHW increased significantly from 1998-2014 (R2=0.29; p=0.03), and no water temperature trends were observed at NAG between 2002 and 2014 (R2 = 0.00; p = 0.86).

 Discussion

 Our results from four marshes show that Uca dominates crab communities in RI marshes and that most creekbank burrows (87%) are sized for Uca.
 The significant increase in burrow density over the past ~15 years is not coincident with an increase in recreational fishing pressure; instead it more closely tracks rising sea levels and changing populations of alternate predators.
-Our data also demonstrate strong correlations of crabs with vegetation, elevation, and soil characteristics; because these same environmental factors are known to change with sea-level rise (e.g., shifts from high to low marsh vegetation, loss of elevation capital, wetter soils; Cole Ekberg et al. 2015; Raposa et al. 2017; Watson et al. 2017b), our data can therefore be used to help predict how crab communities will respond as sea-level rise accelerates.
+Our data also demonstrate strong correlations of crabs with vegetation, elevation, and soil characteristics; because these same environmental factors are known to change with sea-level rise (e.g., shifts from high to low marsh vegetation, loss of elevation capital, wetter soils; Cole Ekberg et al. 2015; Raposa et al. 2017; Watson et al. 2017b), our data and results can therefore be used to help predict how crab communities will respond as sea-level rise accelerates.

-Spatial patterns among marshes and habitats
+Crab patterns among marshes and habitats

 All four crab indicators (burrow density, and Uca, Carcinus, and Sesarma CPUE) varied significantly among marshes, further demonstrating that crabs and their potential impacts can vary considerably from marsh to marsh even in a relatively small geographic area (Holdredge et al. 2009; Bertness et al. 2014).
 However, for each indicator there was a significant habitat by marsh interaction such that among-marsh differences were all specific to only one or two habitats; for example, the marsh platform and Iva zone for Uca, bare and vegetated creekbanks for Carcinus, and vegetated creekbanks for Sesarma.
 Any future examination of crab impacts to southern New England marshes would therefore require samples taken from multiple marshes and habitats; results derived from only one habitat type or one marsh may be misleading.